AlbanDAVID/Toutui-theme/CONTRIBUTING.md

 9) When can a theme will not be directly accepted?
    - No respect of above guidlines.
-   - If the color association is not visually inconsistent.
+   - If the color association is visually inconsistent.
    - If the name is not appropriate or already used.

 That's all 🙂